mylogin/sitemap/README.md

 Urls that did not pass custom filters.
 Columns: `found,parent`

+#### log_skipped_url
+Urls whose content is not requested.
+Columns: `found,parent`

 #### log_info
 Verbose log.
 Columns: `time,is_html,try_cnt,redirect_cnt,charset,found,url,parent`

 #### log_other
 Other errors and exceptions.
 Columns: `reason`

 ### HTTPS options
 HTTPS support is implemented using the OpenSSL library and is enabled by default.
 To use HTTPS add/remove `CPPHTTPLIB_OPENSSL_SUPPORT` macro from sitemap.h and run `make`. `libcrypto`, `libssl` (`libcrypt32`, `libcryptui` on Windows) should be available.
 See HTTPS options below.

 #### cert_verification
 Enables server certificate verification.
 If neither `ca_cert_file_path` nor `ca_cert_dir_path` is defined, the default locations will be used to load trusted CA certificates.
 If an error occurs during the verification process, the last error is logged to the error_reply log.
 Disabled by default.
+Example: `cert_verification`

 #### ca_cert_file_path
 Points to a file of CA certificates in PEM format.
 The file can contain several CA certificates identified by